steinwurf/kodo-rlnc-c/docs/including_kodo_rlnc_c.rst

 This guide shows how to include kodo-rlnc-c in your application.

-First of all, you need to build kodo-rln-c following the :ref:`quick_start_kodo_rlnc_c` guide.
+First of all, you need to build kodo-rlnc-c following the :ref:`quick_start_kodo_rlnc_c` guide.
 If you want to cross-compile for your target platform (e.g. Android, iOS, Raspberry Pi), please follow the `Cross-compilation <http://docs.steinwurf.com/cross_compile.html>`_ guide.